Abhivarshitha-S/Product-Management-System/README.md

 - Java: Core language for application development.
 - MySQL: Database management system for storing product data.
 - JDBC: Java Database Connectivity for connecting Java application with MySQL database.

+## **Usage**

+- Add a new product
+- View existing products
+- Search for a product
+- Update product details
+- Delete a product